stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

            - Learn how your design can inspire action
            - Make advertisements that convert
            - Create digital assets for the right audience
-      - content: |-
+      - content: |
-          #### Business owners
+          #### Executives

-           - Kickstart your marketing plan and efforts
+          *   Kickstart your marketing plan and efforts
-           - Upgrade your brand, website and social media
+          *   Upgrade your brand, website and social media
-           - Prepare effective collateral for your business
+          *   Prepare effective collateral for your business
-           - Start advertising your company online
+          *   Start advertising your company online
       - content: |-
           #### Product managers
            - Understand the context of your product work